j-berg-au/BOUNDLESS/content/Notes.md

-### Big Changes
+### To Do
-- BONUS TALENTS
-- Flow state talent for Adepts
-- Get rid of folder contents at end of folder page
-	- Delete the folderpage plugin thing from the config file?
-- STANCES.
-Everyone loves Stances.
-Should there be a class for that?
-Exemplar?
-An Adept?
-Is it a Talent (or series of Talents)?
-	- Offensive: All your attacks have +1 Boon, but all attacks against you also have +1 Boon
-	- Defensive: ???
-	- Stanceless: None
 - Write Combat Section
-- Abilities that get buffed if the target has a certain status.
-	- If the target has persistent damage, deal additional damage equal to the persistent damage
+- Write GM Section
+	- Quest-Building
+	- Combat-Building
+		- Balancing Combats
+		- Foe Templates
+		- Foe Amplifiers
+			- Weakspots
 				- Enemy "Weakspots" are certain numbers you want to hit on your attack roll.
 For example, an enemy might have a weakspot on 17.
 To hit it, you must roll exactly a 17 on your attack roll, dealing double damage and destroying the weak spot.
 				- Maybe, at the cost of 1 Bane, the players can move their result one up or down to attempt to hit the Weakspot
 				- Maybe instead of double damage, simply bonus flat damage
-- Cooler weapon names
-- Maybe give universal feature to Mages & Prophets?
-What could it be?
-Is it necessary?
-- Make more enemies
+		- Objectives
-- Reconsider how persistent effects work.
-(Firewall, etc).
-Do you need to maintain them?
+		- Environmental Effects
+		- Boss Battles?
-- Storymaster Section
+	- Magic Items
-	- Advice on Combat Balancing
-	- Advice on Quest-Building
-	- Advice on Artefacts (magic items)
+		- Artefacts
 			- Recommend one Artefact per Player per Quest.
+		- Consumables
+- Get rid of Folder Contents at end of Folder Page
+	- Delete the folderpage plugin thing from the config file?
+- Cooler Weapon Names
+- Equipment Packs
+- Narrative Talents
+- More Combat Builds
+	- New Classes:
+		- Monk (Vanguard)
+			- Low(ish) Health
+			- No **Armour**
+			- High **EVASION**
+			- At the start of each turn, gain 1 **Aegis**.
+		- Psychic (Adept)
+		- Summoner (Mage)
+			- Can summon 2T Minions, can two at a time as a Minor Action
+		- Virtuoso (Prophet)
+			- Replace/Rework Adept Virtuoso
+			- Rather than an external divine force, a Virtuoso draws from their own Divine Inspiration.
+	- New Talents:
+		- Lycanthropy Talent Tree
+			- Grow a Size (Prereq: Vanguard)
+		- Vampire Talent Tree
-		- Plus consumables
+		- Stances
+		- Adept Flow State
+		- Buff certain abilities when a target has a certain status
+			- If the target has persistent damage, deal additional damage equal to the persistent damage

 ##### Equipment
 Have the players choose a "Pack" of narrative items your character has on them.